R0CKH0PP3R/kunst/README.md

-   --verbose             show the output --force-online        force getting cover from the internet --version             show the version of kunst you are using --silent              update cover, but don't display with nsxiv --custom-fallback     path to custom fallback, used instead of music note
+   --verbose             show the output --force-online        force getting cover from the internet --version             show the version of kunst you are using --silent              update cover, but dont display with nsxiv --custom-fallback     path to custom fallback, used instead of music note
 ```